fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 ## Mixins

-The headless components are built from a few abstract primitives.
+The headless components are built from a few primitives.
 By combining these primitives you can easily create your own headless components and extend the provided ones.

-These primitives take the form of mixins.
+These primitives are mixins.
 What's a mixin?
 It's like a class decorator, but we don't officially have decorators in js yet, so mixins do the job with no additional setup or preprocessing.

 So mixins are just functions taking a class and returning a decorated class with new attributes or new behavior.
 And since functions compose well together, they are nicely composable primitives.